tumido/FIT-VUT-projects/README.md

 # FIT VUT

 This repository contains all of projects I've done (or participated in) during my studies at Brno Univesity of Technology - Faculty of Information Technology.
-Feel free to inspire yourself but be aware - there are projects that hasn't been corrected after the deadline.
-It's possible that there are some errors.
-If you find any please feel free to message me or even better make a pull request (if you are interested :P )
+Feel free to inspire yourself.

 Enjoy!